ArisenIO/arisenjsv1/README.md

 # Development

-From time-to-time the eosjs and nodeos binary format will change between releases so you may need to start `nodeos` with the `--skip-transaction-signatures` parameter to get your transactions to pass.
+From time-to-time the arisenjs and nodrsn binary format will change between releases so you may need to start `nodrsn` with the `--skip-transaction-signatures` parameter to get your transactions to pass.

 Note, `package.json` has a "main" pointing to `./lib`.
 The `./lib` folder is for